nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

-After you select a layer, map screen switches into Edit Layer mode.
+After you select a layer, map screen switches into Edit mode.
 Displayed editing tools depend on the geometry of a selected layer.
 You can create any type of geometry (points, lines, polygons, multipoints, multilines, multipolygons).

 Adding a point
 ^^^^^^^^^^^^^^^^